StenopePHP/Stenope/doc/build-configuration.md

 The build directory is the folder in which all the static content gets dumped.

-Their's several way to tell Stenope where to dump the static files:
+There are several way to tell Stenope where to dump the static files:

 ### In global configuration